jaredseefried/homework1-accessability/README.md

 I have also wrapped semantic tags around their respective sections.
 Semantic tags that have been added to the html:
     1. Nav
-    2. section
+    2. Header
-    3. aside
+    3. Section
-    4. footer
+    4. Aside
+    5. Footer

 I have also added a descriptive Title to the head tag.